cangjie2020/TriPScan/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-## Extract codon information at E, P, and A sites for each read from ribo-seq data
+## Extract codon information at E, P, and A sites for each RPF from ribo-seq data

 Obtain the position of the P-site on the transcript for each RPF using ribowalts with Ribo-seq data.
 Based on this result, determine the codons corresponding to the E, P, and A sites for each RPF.
 ### input files